kshyam/ayushmonk/_products/baidyanath-guduchyadi-giloy-ghan-bati.md

 ---
-title: Baidyanath Guduchyadi Giloy Ghan Bati
+title: Baidyanath Guduchi Ghan Bati
 description: Strengthen your immune system naturally with Baidyanath Guduchyadi Giloy Ghan Bati, a traditional Ayurvedic formulation enriched with the powerful benefits of Giloy (Guduchi).